cadeinc/cadeinc.github.io/Herbrand-Award.md

 in recognition of his significant contributions to unification theory, combinations of theories and reasoning in description logics.

-Presented at CADE-28, the 28th International Conference on Automated Deduction.
+Presented at IJCAR 2020, the 11th International Joint Conference on Automated Reasoning.

 Andrei Vorokov<br/>
 On behalf of the 2020 Herbrand Award Committee<br/>